yogarajalakshmi-s/local_projects/README.md

 # local_projects

 Exciting and fun projects on Python along with TurtleGraphics, Pandas, Web scraping, APIs.
+**Ignore master branch** - master branch contains basics of turtle graphics, pandas, webscraping, api calls, sending sms and mail.
 **Number of projects in this repo: 22**
-master branch - Basics of turtle graphics, pandas, webscraping, api calls, sending sms and mail.
-(Projects on the branches).

 **Branch-1: [Quiz game](https://github.com/yoga-0731/local_projects/tree/quiz-oop)**
   - Have a defined set of questions and answers.